-- 13. Council shall have the power to make regulations not inconsistent with the statutes. - 14.
-Council may authorise any other body or person to make regulations not inconsistent with the statutes, or with regulations made by Council, dealing with such matters as Council shall think fit to delegate. - 15.
-Regulations made under section 13 or section 14 of this statute may: - (1) be designed to give detailed effect to the statutes; or - (2) provide for any matter not provided for in the statutes.
+15. Council shall have the power to make regulations not inconsistent with the statutes.

+16. Council may authorise any other body or person to make regulations not inconsistent with the statutes, or with regulations made by Council, dealing with such matters as Council shall think fit to delegate.

-- 16. (1) Regulations made under section 13 or section 14 of this statute may at any time be annulled, amended, or repealed by Council by regulation. - (2) A body to which or person to whom the power to make regulations has been delegated under section 14 of this statute may unless Council otherwise directs amend or repeal regulations made by that body or person. - (3) The power to annul, amend, or repeal regulations under this section shall not apply to regulations made by the Rules Committee under Statute XI unless Council is required to do so by a resolution of Congregation. - 17.
-(1) All regulations made under sections 13 and 14 of this statute and the annulment, amendment, or repeal of any such regulation shall be published in the University Gazette and shall come into force from the fifteenth day after the date of their publication (though a regulation may contain an earlier or later date from which it comes into force), unless notice of a resolution calling upon Council to annul or amend the regulation is received by the Registrar by noon on the eleventh day after the day on which it was published. - (2) If such notice is received, the regulation shall not come into force until it has been approved by Congregation. - 17.
-(1) All regulations made under sections 13 and 14 of this statute and the annulment, amendment, or repeal of any such regulation (referred to below as 'a change in regulations') shall be published in accordance with either of the following procedures (a) or (b): - (a) a change in regulations shall be published on the University's Web site, and a brief descriptive notice of the regulations, which shall include the address of the location on the University's Web site at which the full text of the change in regulations may be found, shall be published in the University Gazette; the regulation shall come into force from the fifteenth day after the date of the publication of the descriptive notice in the University Gazette (though a regulation may contain an earlier or later date from which it comes into force), unless notice of a resolution calling upon Council to annul or amend the regulation is received by the Registrar by noon on the eleventh day after the day on which the descriptive notice was published; - (b) a change in regulations shall be published in the University Gazette and shall come into force from the fifteenth day after the date of its publication (though a regulation may contain an earlier or later date from which it comes into force), unless notice of a resolution calling upon Council to annul or amend the regulation is received by the Registrar by noon on the eleventh day after the day on which it was published. - (2) If such notice is received, the regulation shall not come into force until it has been approved by Congregation. - (3) A change in regulations made or approved by the Education Committee under regulation 2.4 (1) of Council Regulations 15 of 2002 shall be published in accordance with (1) (a) above, unless the Education Committee requires otherwise.
+17. Regulations made under section 15 or section 16 of this statute may:

+- (1) be designed to give detailed effect to the statutes; or - (2) provide for any matter not provided for in the statutes. - 18.
+(1) Regulations made under section 15 or section 16 of this statute may at any time be annulled, amended, or repealed by Council by regulation.

+(2) A body to which or person to whom the power to make regulations has been delegated under section 16 of this statute may unless Council otherwise directs amend or repeal regulations made by that body or person.

+(3) The power to annul, amend, or repeal regulations under this section shall not apply to regulations made by the Rules Committee under Statute XI unless Council is required to do so by a resolution of Congregation.

+19. (1) All regulations made under sections 15 and 16 of this statute and the annulment, amendment, or repeal of any such regulation shall be published in the University Gazette and shall come into force from the fifteenth day after the date of their publication (though a regulation may contain an earlier or later date from which it comes into force), unless notice of a resolution calling upon Council to annul or amend the regulation is received by the Registrar by noon on the eleventh day after the day on which it was published.

+(2) If such notice is received, the regulation shall not come into force until it has been approved by Congregation.

-- (4) All other changes in regulations shall be published in accordance with (1) (b) above. - 18.
-(1) Regulations and amendments to regulations made under this statute shall bind all members of the University. - (2) Council, or, in a case falling within the delegated authority of any of the main standing committees of Council referred to in section 20 below, that committee, may however, by a resolution carried by not less than two-thirds of the members present and voting, suspend the operation of any regulation, other than a regulation made by the Rules Committee under Statute XI, to cover some specific case.
+20. (1) Regulations and amendments to regulations made under this statute shall bind all members of the University.

+(2) Council, or, in a case falling within the delegated authority of any of the main standing committees of Council referred to in section 23 below, that committee, may however, by a resolution carried by not less than two-thirds of the members present and voting, suspend the operation of any regulation, other than a regulation made by the Rules Committee under Statute XI, to cover some specific case.